Scoresh/Lab-Gen/projects/projects_markdown/bio_protein_lab_procedure.md

 # Background / Introduction

+An enzyme is a catalyst that speeds up the rate of a reaction.
+An enzyme is not destroyed during this reaction and can be used multiple times.
+Enzymes work by lowering activation energy of a catalyst reaction.

+@!image path="C:/Users/Scoresh/Desktop/Lab-Gen/Lab-Gen/lab-gen-source/images/reactants.png" width=0.9 !@

+Enzymes have four factors that affect rate of reaction.
+Each specific enzyme works best at specific temperatures and pH levels.
+Generally, rising temperature speeds up a reaction, but extreme heat may cause an enzyme to denature.
+Additionally, each enzyme has an ideal pH range.
+Extreme pH values may cause enzymes to denature.
+Denaturing occurs when the enzyme loses its shape due to these stressing factors.

+This lab is all about exploring denaturing via acidity.

+Amylase is an enzyme that helps with the digestion of carbohydrates.
+It is made in the pancreas and in saliva glands.
+The primary rose of amylase

 # Question / Problem

 How does ***amylase***, an enzyme found in saliva, break polysaccharides into simpler carbohydrates in different PH levels?